nodejs/quic/doc/api/quic.md

 -->
 * Type: {boolean}

-True if dataflow on the `QuicStream` was prematured terminated.
+True if dataflow on the `QuicStream` was prematurely terminated.

 #### quicstream.bidirectional
 <!--YAML